-We may issue shares of our preferred stock from time to time, in one or more series.
+As discussed below under the heading "The Securities We May Offer," we may issue shares of our preferred stock from time to time, in one or more series.
 Under our Charter, our Board has the authority, without further action by shareholders, to designate up to 5,000,000 shares of preferred stock in one or more series and to fix the designations, powers, preferences and the relative, participating, optional or other special rights of the shares of each series and any qualification, limitations and restrictions thereon, any or all of which may be greater than the rights of our common stock.